 Kid-Friendly Restaurants in Seattle

-It’s back to school time, and that means families are busier than ever.
+It’s summertime, and that means families are busier than ever.
 When you don’t have time to cook, take the family to dinner at these kid- and parent-pleasing restaurants.

 Burger Hero [AMERICAN] Your superhero wannabe is going to love this place, where the friendly owners give the youngest diners free ice cream.
 At the teeny spot, which is the former home of the original Lunchbox Laboratory, the burgers are mighty fine, too.
 Plus: Donkey Kong!
 Lunch and dinner Mon.–Sat.
 7302½ 15th Ave.
 NW; 206.783.0204; Facebook: “Burger Hero”